pete-gordon/oricutron/ReadMe.txt

 In order to start at least, minimal configuration, kernel.rom must be set in twilbankrom07 and shell.rom in twilbankrom05.

-Last roms can be found here : http://repo.orix.oric.org/dists/official/tgz/6502/
+Last roms can be found here: http://repo.orix.oric.org/dists/official/tgz/6502/
 * kernel.tgz contains kernel.rom
 * shell.tgz contains shell.rom